When someone willfully breaks or damages the trust that you once had in them,

-When the trust you have with someone is broken, or taken for granted, it is quite possible that you will never trust that person again.
+Therefore, when the trust you have with someone is broken, or taken for granted, it is quite possible that you will never trust that person again.
 Unfortunately, sometimes people do burn their bridges.

 For me, it takes many steps, and thus many thoughtful acts of penance, for a person to regain my trust.

-The first is to “fess up,” to be honest, and to break through layers of denial.
+The first is to “fess up,” to be honest, and to break through layers of shame and denial.

-However, a person who has learned to be dishonest cannot and will not sustain honest behavior,
+However, a person who has repeatedly repressed or denied the truth will probably not sustain honest behavior,

-And definitely not when being dishonest has become their way of living and moving in the world.
+And definitely not when being dishonest has been their modus operandi.